 The factory farming industry has reached a new level of desperation.
-In February the United States Cattlemen’s Association filed a petition with the USDA asking it to prohibit producers of plant-based and clean meat from using the terms “beef” and “meat” on their labels, because the meat industry is afraid of the rise of cruelty-free products.
-And it has good reason to be afraid: Between 2014 and 2017 veganism in America grew by 600 percent, and even meat eaters are flocking to vegan restaurants, like Veggie Grill.
+In February the United States Cattlemen’s Association filed a petition with the USDA asking it to prohibit producers of plant-based and clean meat from using the terms “beef and “meat on their labels, because the meat industry is afraid of the rise of cruelty-free products.
+And it has good reason to be afraid: There were six times as many vegans in America in 2017 as in 2014, and even meat eaters are flocking to vegan restaurants, like Veggie Grill.

 The USDA is now accepting public comments on the U.S. Cattlemen’s petition.
 Please click here to tell the USDA that restricting labels on plant-based foods and clean meat stifles competition, inhibits progress, and is both unnecessary and wrong.